masmansouri/vasp-bse-exciton-analysis/README.md

 #### Notes:

-The code attempts to automatically determine the molecular region along the z-direction by identifying the topmost atoms relative to the surface.
+For hybrid molecule/2D interfaces, the code attempts to automatically determine the molecular region along the $z$-direction by identifying the topmost atoms relative to the surface.
 This detection can be adjusted with:
-- `CLUSTER_GAP`as a vertical separation threshold (Ang) between surface and adsorbate.
+- `CLUSTER_GAP` as a vertical separation threshold (Ang) between surface and adsorbate.
 - `MOL_Z_MIN`, `MOL_Z_MAX` as manual limits defining the molecular region.

 If the PARCHG grids are not uniform, it is recommended to first generate FFT-based uniform grids.